andre-nguyen/Kiko-plus/_posts/2017-07-28-iarc-lessons-learned.md

 # 6. Budget for failure

 One of the most tedious beginning of year activities is to plan out your budget for the next competition and for your grant requests.
 Early on I had the right intuition to budget for possible unexpected expenses and I had portioned 10% of my total budget as "unforseen expenses".
-But there's a smart way of going about this.
+But there's a smarter way of going about it.

 As you budget for regular things, think about how they might have to be replaced.
 Need 20$ worth of propellers for one quad?
 Budget for 3 full crashes and boost that to 80$.
 Need a replacement onboard computer?
 Budget for two of them.